abh2k/abh2k.github.io/_posts/2020-5-20-Gsoc-Sympy.md

 <br><br>
 This ECM algorithm is working fine for now and the results were amazing.
 It provide a huge performance boost to Sympy for factorization of large numbers.
 Next step is to improve the documentation to make it more readable for users and i also plan to improve the test coverage of the code.
 For example: To factor `7060005655815754299976961394452809` ECM requires `~10sec` while Sympy is not able to factor it even in `~10mins`.

+### Week 2:

+The Lenstra's elliptic curve factorization function is completed.
+My main focus of this week was to improve the documentation of the `Point` class and `ecm_one_factor`.
+I added detailed description of the ECM algorithm and did some timing tests on this.
+I found that the ECM is significantly faster than the current Sympy's factorization algorithm.
+For example : n = 38054075534607062154076930331414872406237 : `ecm(n)` took merely 2.85s compared to `factorint(n)` which took 135s to factorize n.
+The main power of the ECM algorithm lies in that it is a subexponential algorithm and its speed depends on the largest prime factor of the number.
+So, even if the number is really large if its larges prime factor is in the range of ~20 digits then ecm will have no problem in factorizing the number.
+On th other hand methods like pollard rho(used in `factorint`) is an exponential time algorithm and its speed depends on how large the number is.
+So, even if the number is a multiple of many small prime factors ~10 digits, the pollard rho's method strugles to factorize it.